Peter Rowe (judge)

-Peter Rowe (died c.
-1401) was an Irish judge who held the office of Lord Chief Justice of Ireland intermittently between 1388 and 1397.
+Peter Rowe (died c.1401) was an Irish judge who held the office of Lord Chief Justice of Ireland intermittently between 1388 and 1397.

+Background

 Elrington Ball states that he was born in Ireland, to a family which was of English origin, but which had long been settled in Ireland.
 According to MacLysaght, the leading expert on Irish surnames, the name Rowe or Roe, has several different origins in Ireland, some Gaelic and some English, and is mainly associated with Waterford.
 He seems unlikely to have been the Peter Rowe who was indicted for felony in 1375.

+Career

 He was in England, probably qualifying as a barrister, in 1377.
 He became friendly with Robert Braybrooke, later Bishop of London and Lord Chancellor of Ireland, who exercised considerable influence over Irish affairs.
 He returned to Ireland before 1380, and held office as King's Serjeant from 1381 to 1387.
 In 1386, on the Crown's instructions, he conveyed the lands of Laracor in County Meath to Thomas Cusack.